annahakala/greenify-supplychains/another-page.md

 ## Opportunities and recommendations

-Within your procured categories, there are 5(?) categories in particular that account for 70%(?) of your combined cost and CO2 emissions.
-If these categories are absolutely essential to your business, we'd strongly recommend considering an alternative vendor with lower CO2 emissions and neutral or lower price, click here to see a comparison of similar vendors (dead link).
+Within your procured categories, there are 4 categories in particular that account for almost all of your combined cost and CO2 emissions.
+If these categories are absolutely essential to your business, we'd strongly recommend considering an alternative vendor with lower CO2 emissions and neutral or lower price.

-### Approximated Total CO2kg by Category
+### 4 of your Categories are Critical to Optimize

 <div>
-  <canvas id="myChart1"></canvas>
+  <canvas id="myChart4"></canvas>
 </div>